The Lensing Counter Narrative: An Effective Description of Small-Scale Clustering in Weak Lensing Power Spectra: Conclusions

 Another promising aspect of the LCT scheme, compared to schemes such as nulling, is that the LCTs contain information about small-scale matter clustering.
 If their value is constrained to be different than the dark-matter only $\Lambda$CDM prediction, that is an indication that matter is more or less clustered at small scales compared to expectations, i.e. the small-scale matter clustering can be interpreted as an additional scale-dependent``noise'' in cosmic shear observables beyond the large-scale modes modeled whose level we can measure.
 In order to test the feasibility of this kind of analysis we consider two separate cases where the small-scale power is (a) suppressed due to dark matter being an ultralight axion and (b) modulated by baryonic feedback as measured in the OWLs simulations.
 We find that the LCT expansion allows us to marginalize over both cases, removing large biases in some cases, and in addition detect the corresponding suppression of small-scale power while conventional analyses struggle with either in both scenarios for a range of cutoff scales.

 After validating our model on the Buzzard simulations, we analyze the public DES-Y3 cosmic shear data using the LCT scheme, using our own harmonic space measurements as a proof of principle.
-For our fiducial choice of $\Lambda=1\, \himpc$ we find $S_8 = 0.794\pm 0.040\, (0.834)$, improving over our constraint without LCTs of $S_8 = 0.759^{+0.058}_{-0.052}\, (0.803)$ by $37\%$.
-This improvement is largely due to improved constraints on our baryon and intrinsic alignment parameters.
+For our fiducial choice of $\Lambda=1\, \himpc$ we find $S_8 = 0.798\pm 0.026\, (0.826)$, improving over our constraint without LCTs of $S_8 = 0.780^{+0.035}_{-0.030}\, (0.797)$ by $19\%$, consistent with our findings on simulated data.
+Constraints on our baryon and intrinsic alignment parameters are only slightly improved.
 Our LCT methodology still allows for potential contributions to IA signals from $k>\Lambda$, and so some caution is required when using LCTs to improve IA constraints, a topic that we will return to in the near future.
 Our fiducial constraints prefer higher values of $S_8$ than previous analysis of the same shear catalogs in \cite{Amon22,Secco22,Doux2021,McCullough2024}, consistent with the $\Lambda$CDM results from the primary CMB \cite{Planck2018,Tristram2023}.
 Throughout this work, we make use of our \texttt{JAX}-based, machine-learning-accelerated analysis pipeline \texttt{gholax} that we make publicly available.

 The LCT expansion described in this work can be applied to any lensing analysis that takes as input predictions of the nonlinear power spectrum, ranging from perturbative predictions from the EFT of large-scale structure to simulations-based predictions including baryonic effects.
 The former is an especially intriguing possibility, since it has a clearly predicted range of validity that evolves with redshift towards smaller scales---this type of cutoff can be easily incorporated into the LCT scheme.
 Beyond galaxy lensing, which we have focused on in this work, the LCTs apply equally to CMB lensing and joint galaxy-CMB lensing analyses.
 We intend to return to these topics in future work.